fraser9999/boardgamegeek_ripper/readme.txt

               (look at: readme-requirements.txt)

 Files:    "bgg-ripper.py"

-          Script for ripping BGG Data as Unformatted Text
+          Script for ripping BGG Data as Unformatted Text code will crash if garbage and special characters are in game data, please restart and resume

           "bgg-ripper2.py"

-          Script for ripping BGG Data as Formatted Text
+          Script for ripping BGG Data as Formatted Text code will crash if garbage and special characters are in game data, please restart and resume

+          "bgg-ripper3.py"

+          Script for ripping BGG Data,
+          slightly improved Version, more Error tolerant,
+          and new Status Messages as well as reformatted Text Output, i believe it will not crash on special characters...